 Time Out London 50 essential sci-fi films—A selection of some of the most important science-fiction films, including every Star Trek film and only one Star Wars film.
 This link is from the Internet Archive.

-Time Out The 100 best sci-fi movies
+Time Out The 100 best sci-fi movies—A popular-leaning list.

 Time Out The 50 best uses of songs in movies